kubernetes/enhancements/keps/sig-scheduling/6089-was-controller-apis/README.md

           image: processor-image:v1
 ```

 ### User Stories

 #### Story 1: The End-User

-As an ML engineer submitting distributed training workloads to a cluster, I want to explicitly
+As a ML engineer submitting distributed training workloads to a cluster, I want to explicitly
 define my scheduling requirements — such as requesting that all worker Pods are scheduled together
 (gang scheduling) and placed within the same network rack (topology constraint) — directly within
 my workload's YAML manifest.
 I expect these scheduling configurations to be intuitive,
-well-documented, and to use a similar structure and vocabulary whether I am submitting a JobSet,
+well-documented, and to use a similar structure and vocabulary whether I am submitting a `JobSet`,
-an LWS resource, or a company-internal batch job.
+a `LWS` resource, or a company-internal batch job.

 #### Story 2: The Controller Maintainer

-As a maintainer of a single-level workload controller, such as the core Job API, I want to add
+As a maintainer of a single-level workload controller, such as the core `Job` API, I want to add
-Workload-Aware Scheduling capabilities to my API without having to design custom struct fields
+Workload-aware Scheduling capabilities to my API without having to design custom struct fields
-from scratch or write reconciliation logic to manage scheduler-specific objects like PodGroup.
+from scratch or write reconciliation logic to manage scheduler-specific objects like `PodGroup`.
 By
-importing standard API primitives from scheduling.k8s.io into my API schema and using a shared
+importing standard API primitives from `scheduling.k8s.io` into my API schema and using a shared
 builder library in my controller's reconcile loop, I can easily expose features like gang
 scheduling to my users while ensuring consistency with the rest of the ecosystem.

 #### Story 3: The Multi-Level Controller Maintainer

-As a maintainer of a multi-level composite controller (e.g., JobSet which creates Jobs, or a
+As a maintainer of a multi-level composite controller (e.g., `JobSet` which creates Jobs, or a
-custom training operator composing LWS), I want to integrate WAS features using the same standard
+custom training operator composing `LWS`), I want to integrate WAS features using the same standard
 API primitives.
 Furthermore, because my controller relies on composing other Kubernetes resources,
 I expect this KEP to provide clear architectural guidelines on how to handle nested scheduling
 intent.
 For example, I need recommendations on whether my parent controller should generate the
-PodGroup directly, or if it should delegate that creation to the underlying child controllers.
+`PodGroup` directly, or if it should delegate that creation to the underlying child controllers.

 ### Risks and Mitigations

 * **API Fragmentation and Inconsistent UX:** Because this proposal grants controller owners the
   autonomy to design and integrate their own API schemas to avoid upstream dependency bottlenecks,
-  there is a risk that different controllers expose Workload-Aware Scheduling (WAS) features
+  there is a risk that different controllers expose Workload-aware Scheduling (WAS) features
   differently, leading to a fragmented user experience across the ecosystem.
   * *Mitigation:* This is a conscious and deliberate trade-off: we prioritize rapid out-of-tree
     ecosystem adoption and native local consistency over delayed global uniformity (`local